vdm-io/yahoo/README.md

-# Yahoo has cone fishing.... their API stopped working.
+# Yahoo has [gone fishing](http://www.financial-hacker.com/bye-yahoo-and-thank-you-for-the-fish/).... their API stopped working.

 ## We are looking and working on a work around.